budak7273/GTNH-CropAutomation/README.md

 4) Crops are randomly dying OR the farms are being overrun with weeds OR there are single crop sticks where there should be double

     _Solution: Possibly change location.
 Crops have minimum environmental stat requirements (nutrients, humidity, air quality) and going below this threshold will kill the crop and leave an empty crop stick behind that is susceptible to growing weeds and overtaking the farms._

+5) The cleanUp option is set to true but the robot is still leaving open crop sticks after finishing a task

+    _Solution: As of GTNH 2.5.1, a GregTech axe is somehow not a valid cropstick-breaking tool and will result in the robot being incapable of breaking cropsticks.
+Take away its axe tool or give it a different kind._

 ## Recommended Crops